-- Along with that you can supplement it with other fluids like coconut water, fresh lime juice, lassi etc.
+- Along with that, you can supplement it with other fluids like coconut water, fresh lime juice, lassi, etc.

 Preferred Age: For babies of 6 months and above.

-13. Maintaining hygiene:
+13. Maintaining Hygiene:

 Toddlers and preschoolers often spend a lot of time playing.
 And often unknown microbes enter your child’s body through eating without washing hands.
-This can be a reason for gas and stomachache.
-Teach your child to wash hands thoroughly before eating and after using the rest room.
+This can be a reason for gas and stomach ache.
+Teach your child to wash hands thoroughly before eating and after using the restroom.

 To prevent gas problems in kids make sure your baby or toddler is active as the GI tract functions better when there is regular cardio activity, avoid carbonated drinks or chewing gums for the baby as it leads to kids taking more air than usual leading to gas.

-Pediatrician is required if:
+Paediatrician is required if:

 1. The baby or toddler is having constipation

-2. The baby inactive or cranky
+2. The baby is inactive or cranky

 3. There is disturbed sleep or loss of appetite